SP-84/CosmOS/README.md

 # CosmOS

-CosmOS is a Linux distro project based on **Linux From Scratch (LFS), Arch Linux and other LFS additional packages.**
+CosmOS is a Linux distro project based on **Linux From Scratch (LFS), Arch Linux and additional LFS packages.**

 # To do :